csalcantaraBR/RailFlow/README.md

 My high‑level idea (refine with me):
 <PASTE YOUR PROJECT IDEA>

-Please work in this order to build the 4 core artifacts:
+Please work in this order **to build the 3 development artifacts**:
-1) 01-System-TDD-First.md (workflow, watch mode, gates, contracts)
-2) 03-Project-Brief-and-Standards.md (brief, KPIs, quality bar)
+1) 03-Project-Brief-and-Standards.md (brief, KPIs, quality bar)
-3) 02-Functional-Spec-MVP.md (capabilities, flows, rules, contracts, NFRs)
+2) 02-Functional-Spec-MVP.md (capabilities, flows, rules, contracts, NFRs)
-4) 04-UX-UI-and-Animations-Guidelines.md (states, a11y, motion)
+3) 04-UX-UI-and-Animations-Guidelines.md (states, a11y, motion)

-The 5th template (05-Status-Report.md) is for AI coding tools to track progress and generate reports.
+**Note:** 01-System-TDD-First.md and 05-Status-Report.md are used directly by AI coding tools (like Cursor).
+Ensure both exist in `docs/guide/` and are linked in the repo.

 Rules:
 - Keep it implementation‑agnostic; write measurable, testable statements.
 - Propose default thresholds (coverage, budgets) and allow me to edit them.
-- Add a short "Customization Matrix" at the end of each file with placeholders.
+- Add a short “Customization Matrix” at the end of each file with placeholders.
 - Link sections to each other when relevant (e.g., contracts in 02 referenced by 01/03).
 - Surface open questions explicitly with owners and due dates.